How Much Do Paralegals Make? Plus Other FAQs About This Legal Career Answered

 As you’d probably expect from the diverse list of job duties above, paralegals must possess a blend of hard and soft skills in order to excel.
 But just what paralegal skills are most desirable to employers?

-Top technical skills for paralegals2:
+Top specialized skills for paralegals:2

 - Legal documentation